jcarter10/Sorting-Visualizer/README.md

 - cd into project root
 - run 'npm install' (is needed because I did not include the node_modules folder)
 - run 'npm start'
-* Must have the latest of version of Node.js and Node Package Manager.
+Note: latest of version of Node.js and Node Package Manager will be required to run this program.